moorthy-g/kdialog/README.md

 Dialog animates from `transitFrom` to `transitTo` as it opens and animates from `transitTo` to `transitFrom` as it closes

-> Class `transition` will be added to dialog whenever it opens/closes.
+> Also in `transition` mode, class `transition` will be added to dialog whenever it opens/closes.
 > Transition details (delay, timing-function, ect...) can be controlled using this class.